Friend GroupsGet Connected

 Definitely!
 This is one of the best ways to grow and expand our reach.
 We are careful not to try to “recruit” people already involved in other churches, but when someone is not connected in a church, we want to include them in ours!

-Ready to start the conversation?
+Ready to connect with a group?
 Fill out the form below.

 The Friends Church